arangodb/docs/3.10/programs-arangod-pregel.md

 These parallelism options can be used by administrators to set concurrency defaults and bounds for Pregel jobs on an instance level.
-Each individual Pregel job can set its own parallelism value using the job's `parallelism` option, but the job's effective parallelism will be clamped to the bounds defined by `--pregel,min-parallelism` and `--pregel.max-parallelism`.
+Each individual Pregel job can set its own parallelism value using the job's `parallelism` option, but the job's effective parallelism will be clamped to the bounds defined by `--pregel.min-parallelism` and `--pregel.max-parallelism`.
 If a job does not set its `parallelism` value, it will default to the parallelism value configured via `--pregel.parallelism`.